Rehab in Thailand vs Australia: A Real World Comparison

 On site medical detox with hospital backing

-• Nurses record vitals, medication times, sleep, and behaviour through the night and send a report to Darren each morning
+- Nurses record vitals, medication times, sleep, and behaviour through the night, with a full report reviewed by the owner each morning

 Day two hospital checks included in the fee